 - When running

-wrangler dev, all outgoing requests are given the
+wrangler dev --remote, all outgoing requests are given the

 cf-workers-preview-tokenheader, which Cloudflare recognizes as a preview request.
 This applies to the entire Cloudflare network, so making HTTP requests to other Cloudflare zones is currently discarded for security reasons.
 To enable a workaround, insert the following code into your Worker script: